kurono73/Sync_LD/README.md

 The source of truth is the Movie Clip's lens settings in the Clip Editor.
 Those settings can come from Blender's camera solve workflow, another distortion calibration add-on, or externally entered values.
 Sync LD itself does not calibrate lenses; it uses the existing Movie Clip values and does not edit them.

+> ⚠️Not all lens distortions can be perfectly reproduced.
+Please check the “Fit Quality” and other factors to determine what is within an acceptable range.

 ## Supported Distortion Models

 - Polynomial